-When I initially saw where my brief talk was slotted in the program I thought it might have been misplaced under “changing community attitudes” because I wanted to talk more about a innovative community development approach that is rooted in local communities but seeks broader national level impact.
+When I initially saw where my brief talk was slotted in the program I thought it might have been misplaced under “changing community attitudes” because I wanted to talk more about an innovative community development approach that is rooted in local communities but seeks broader national level impact.

-I thought it might have been better suited to discussions on previous days around “models for social change” closely aligned I thought to the work I had heard on Different Models of Change and Service Provision presented by Dr. Alaa Sebeh and Mr. Essam Francis of Egypt.
+I thought it might have been better suited to discussions on previous days around “models for social change” closely aligned.
+I thought of the work I had heard on “Different Models of Change and Service Provision” presented by Dr. Alaa Sebeh and Mr. Essam Francis of Egypt.
 But when I sat down to develop the presentation it became quickly evident that empowerment for inclusion and the importance of changing attitudes, transforming values etc., is an essential component of this local to national community development approach.

 Why is that?
 Well the reasons for the lack of progress are complex and can’t be simply explained by the failure of the work of advocates who do social policy and program intervention.
-The way funding is allocated, tight fiscal realities, competing priorities with advocacy groups resulting in weak partnerships and an absence of a sense of solidarity and common vision – may all be affecting the slow progress of social change.
+The way funding is allocated, tight fiscal realities, competing priorities with advocacy groups resulting in weak partnerships and an absence of a sense of solidarity and common vision may all be affecting the slow progress of social change.

-However maybe we need to build on our growing knowledge that successful local level interventions need to understand the importance of a comprehensive, cross-sectoral, participatory, community-led approach that places equal value on process and outcomes.
+However, maybe we need to build on our growing knowledge that successful local level interventions need to understand the importance of a comprehensive, cross-sectoral, participatory, community-led approach that places equal value on process and outcomes.
 Even if this is happening at the local community level, most of this work begins and ends within the confines of a local geographically based community, rarely translating learnings to a national level.
-Very few examples exist in Canada where local level learnings are brought to a national platform where they can influence and inform larger scale policy and program changes and also build the capacity of and empower individuals and their communities.
+Very few examples exist in Canada where local-level learnings are brought to a national platform where they can influence and inform larger scale policy and program changes and also build the capacity of and empower individuals and their communities.
 This is not just a problem for Canada, but an international issue.

 What does this really mean?
 Well in simple terms – bringing people together from all levels, diverse sectors to have conversations that they typically would not have.
 Bringing people together that typical wouldn’t speak to one another towards de-mystifying our differences and finding a common ground or process that will work for everyone.
-In order for this local to national strategy to work, we have to ask ourselves a lot of questions to guide our work – for example: What is the role of a national/local coordinating body in a local to national strategy?
+In order for this local to national strategy to work, we have to ask ourselves a lot of questions to guide our work.
+For example: What is the role of a national/local coordinating body in a local to national strategy?
 What is needed to establish a national infrastructure with the capacity to support local communities to organize around the issue?
 What partnerships need to be in place and what types of social and economic investments need to be committed at both the local and national levels?

 The most important question however is how can the people with disabilities/families be empowered and supported to be leaders of the local-level process?

 We had a good discussion to see if this approach could work in other countries with different cultural and policy frameworks than Canada resulting in a different relationship with both education and disability.
-The conclusion?